Neil McCann: Coaching career

-Dunfermline
+Dunfermline Athletic

 McCann joined Dunfermline Athletic as a coach in July 2012, initially on a voluntary basis.
 The club entered administration in March 2013 and suffered a second successive relegation.

-When Dunfermline exited administration in December 2013, manager Jim Jefferies and McCann were both offered new contracts.
-Jefferies retired early in December 2014, leaving McCann and John Potter in charge of the team.
+The club exited administration in December 2013 and manager Jim Jefferies and McCann were both offered new contracts.
+Jefferies retired in December 2014, leaving McCann and John Potter in charge of the team.
 On 30 April 2015, McCann decided to leave Dunfermline.

-Dundee manager
+Dundee

 McCann's first managerial position came at Scottish Premiership side Dundee, where he was appointed on an interim basis on 18 April 2017.
-McCann oversaw five matches for his former team, securing the side's place in the top tier of Scottish football.
-Dundee announced on 29 May that McCann would leave the club, then had an approach for Jack Ross rejected by St Mirren.
-On 1 June, McCann was appointed Dundee manager on a permanent basis.
+McCann oversaw five matches for his former team, securing their place in the Scottish Premiership at the end of the 2016-17 season.
+Dundee announced on 29 May that McCann would leave the club.

+On 1 June, McCann was appointed Dundee manager on a permanent basis after an approach for Jack Ross was rejected by St Mirren.
 He was sacked by the club on 16 October 2018, with Dundee bottom of the 2018–19 Scottish Premiership after collecting just three points from eight games.

-Inverness caretaker
+Inverness Caledonian Thistle

-After John Robertson was given compassionate leave in February 2021, McCann was appointed caretaker manager of Scottish Championship club Inverness Caledonian Thistle.
-McCann left this position after the 2020–21 season was completed, with Robertson returning in a sporting director role and a new manager to be appointed.
-Inverness chief executive Scot Gardiner said in May 2021 that the arrangement with McCann had always been intended to be temporary, but that he had tried to persuade McCann to stay in the position longer.
+After John Robertson was given compassionate leave in February 2021, McCann was appointed interim manager of Scottish Championship club Inverness Caledonian Thistle.
+McCann left this position after the 2020-21 season was completed, with Robertson returning in a sporting director role and a new manager appointed, despite attempts to appoint McCann on a permanent basis.

+Rangers

+On 24 February 2025, McCann was appointed to the coaching team at Scottish Premiership club Rangers, supporting interim manager Barry Ferguson for the remainder of the 2024-25 season.

 Media work

 McCann became a pundit for Sky Sports, providing analysis on their coverage of football in Scotland, after he left Falkirk in 2009.
 McCann left Sky in June 2017, when he was appointed Dundee manager on a permanent basis.
-He now works for Sky Sports, BBC and RangersTV as a pundit.
+He now works for Sky Sports, BBC and RangersTV ITV as a pundit.

+Personal life

+In April 2024, McCann lost a dispute with HM Revenue & Customs regarding IR35 rules, which resulted in him incurring a tax liability of approximately £210,000.
+The dispute arose because McCann had used a limited company to receive payments from Sky Sports for his punditry work, while HMRC contended that he should have been treated as an employee of Sky.